Foster Collaboration and Engagement in Your Remote Team to Boost Productivity

 How to collaborate remotely

-There are many tools to help your team collaborate remotely, from online whiteboards to Google calendars and task trackers.
-However, remote collaboration is about more than just the tools.
+There are many remote collaboration tools to boost communication and productivity, from collaboration software like online whiteboards to project management apps like Asana and Trello to file sharing apps like Google Docs and Dropbox.
+However, remote team collaboration is about more than just the tools.
 It’s important to engage your team through rituals and activities that help foster the connections they miss from being in-person.
 This will make their collaboration more creative, more productive, and more engaging for them.

 "We have an all-or-nothing rule.
 Either everyone is together in one room, or everyone is in separate rooms logging in on their computers.”